aaronpeters/hillpsychiatry.nl/posts/nl-top-websites-certificates.md

 During the past three months, I've researched the impact of the  _type_ of SSL/TLS certificate on website speed and reliability and the effectiveness of OCSP stapling.

-Two days ago, I published my research in the article [EV Certificates Make The Web Slow and Unreliable](https://www.aaronpeters.nl/blog/ev-certificates-make-the-web-slow-and-unreliable/).
-The key take-aways are:
+Two days ago, I published my research in the article [EV Certificates Make The Web Slow and Unreliable](https://www.aaronpeters.nl/blog/ev-certificates-make-the-web-slow-and-unreliable/), with the key take-aways being:

 <!-- Two days ago, I published [EV Certificates Make The Web Slow and Unreliable](https://www.aaronpeters.nl/blog/ev-certificates-make-the-web-slow-and-unreliable/).
 The article describes my research into the impact of the  _type_ of SSL/TLS certificate on web performance and the effectiveness of OCSP stapling.
 The key take-aways  are: -->